stormpath/stormpath-sdk-java/extensions/spring/boot/docs/source/tutorial.rst

 It should take about 30 minutes from start to finish.
 If you are looking for a barebones intro to using Stormpath and Spring Boot, check out the :doc:`quickstart`.

+if you've already gone through the quickstart, jump over to the :ref:`spring-boot-meet-stormpath` section.

 If you are already familiar with Spring Boot and Spring Security, jump right to the :ref:`spring-security-refined` section to see how nicely Stormpath integrates with Spring Security.

-We will be referring to the tutorial code found `here <https://github.com/stormpath/stormpath-sdk-java/tree/master/tutorials/spring-boot-default>`_.
+We will be referring to the tutorial code found `here <https://github.com/stormpath/stormpath-sdk-java/tree/master/tutorials/spring-boot>`_.

 Topics: